uros76/Controllino-with-Homeassistant/cloning.md

 - Once the restore is done, shutdown live linux and put SD card to controllino

-- Let hotspot work at least 10mins after first boot
+- Turn on your hotspot and let it work 10mins during first boot.
+This is important, do not open dashboard or do anything with hotspot during this time

 - Open hotspot dashboard and contact me on Discord private message for temporary password.
 You need to change it once logged in

-- Af the next full hour, check miner version on dashboard.
-It needs to be latest updated, higher than July version mentioned below
+- Check miner version on dashboard.
+If everything went well on first boot your miner needs to be the latest.
+On 12.8. date the latest verion was 2022.08.02.0

-I have edited multiple files with your hotspot details.
+There are multiple files edited with your hotspot details.
 Your controllino should boot up and work just fine.
-Image is created from my controllino in July which had 2022.07.14.0 miner and 1.3.7 dashboard version.
+Image is created from my controllino in August which had 2022.08.02.0 miner and 1.3.7 dashboard version.